nguyenvanbapc66/frontend-test/README.md

 # Rules

 - The application has to be developed using `Vue`.
+- Split your code into logical reusable components.
+We want to see how you isolate your components.
-- You have to create at least 3 components, which are the search box, the tag and the result item.
+- You have to create at least 3 components, which are the search box, the tag and the result item in the list.
 - For styling, you can use whatever you want.
 We use SASS at DC, but feel free to use what you're more comfortable with.
 - Add a `README.md` file with the decisions you took, any information you want to share with us (possible improvements, for example), and the installation instructions.